 Despite being originally tailored for a young audience, these tips are relevant to anyone who is worried that someone they know may be struggling with their mental health.

-1 in 6 young people had a mental health problem in 2020 (NHS Digital 2020) so chances are, you know someone who is struggling.
 Sometimes it is difficult to know if someone is struggling, as it can be hard for people to open up to others about their mental health, even if they want to.
 But you might have noticed changes in a friend, family member or colleague, or know that they have gone through a hard time recently.
-These things might make you question if they are experiencing mental health difficulties.

-If you are worried about someone’s mental health, don’t be afraid to suggest that they phone a helpline (such as Samaritans on 116 123) or speak to their GP about how they have been feeling.
+If you are worried about someone’s mental health, don’t be afraid to suggest that they phone a helpline (such as Samaritans on 116 123).
+You can also suggest they speak to pastoral staff at school or their GP about how they have been feeling.